 Many argued that the induction was a snub to Clarence White, who was a member of the band for several years.
 The names only included Roger McGuinn, Chris Hillman, David Crosby, Gene Clark, and Michael Clark.
 Even Gram Parsons wasn’t included in the induction invite.

 However, White is recognized as being pivotal to the band’s success, playing on some of their most popular songs, including “Turn, Turn, Turn” and their cover of Bob Dylan’s “Hey, Mr. Tambourine Man.”
 He’s also credited with changing the sound of bluegrass.

 His new invention of the Parsons/White StringBender will go down in history as one of the most important for guitar players.
 He was also instrumental in creating and bringing to life the progressive bluegrass genre when he played with Muleskinner in 1973.

 While White strived to develop a sound as quintessential as that created by Chuck Berry, he managed to do much more.
 While he wasn’t a popular frontman for any single band, he was crucial to the commercial success of several bands.

-His unique flatpicking guitar playing will go down as one of the most unique styles in music history.
+His unique flat-picking playing will go down as one of the most unique styles in music history.
 He was also one of very few performers to bridge the gap between bluegrass and rock ‘n’ roll music.
 Clarence White is thought of as one of the trailblazers when it came to guitar playing.
 He has been compared to some of the greats, such as Jimi Hendrix and Stevie Ray Vaughan.

-While part of this way due to his time with other bands, it was his unique style of guitar play that inspired so many other American musicians.
+While part of this was due to his time with other bands, it was his unique style of guitar play that inspired so many other American musicians.
 And it is his guitar play that makes him one of the most iconic and most underrated guitar players in rock ‘n’ roll.